geofflamrock/MessageR/README.md

 # MessageR
-A simple but extensible message broker for .NET
+A simple but extensible message broker for .NET based on the TPL Dataflow Library

 Provides message passing between loosely coupled components (often referred to as an Actor pattern).